Bandon Dunes

 about

 In retrospect, the course looks more like a bridge between eras than a fully realized example of modern neoclassical golf architecture.
-Its routing has some clunky passages, and its shaping lacks the sophistication and seamlessness that Coore & Crenshaw and Tom Doak — as well as Kidd himself, later in his career — established as an industry standard.
+Its routing has some clunky passages, and its shaping lacks the sophistication and seamlessness of Coore & Crenshaw's and Tom Doak's later work in the same neighborhood.
 Yet Bandon Dunes remains the resort’s most popular course, and for good reason: it provides an accessible introduction to the “Dream Golf” recipe, mixing familiar and exotic flavors into an exciting dish.

 Take Note...